OceanLabs/slate/source/includes/_docs.md

 Medium Square Hardcover<span class="attribute-type">rpi_wrap_210x210_sm</span> | 21cm x 21cm hardcover square photobook.
 Our books are perfectly bound with images printed on glossy 200gsm paper
 Large Square Hardcover<span class="attribute-type">rpi_wrap_300x300_sm</span> | 30cm x 30cm hardcover square photobook.
 Our books are perfectly bound with images printed on glossy 200gsm paper

-### Job Arguments
+### assets object
           | |
 --------- | -----------
-pdf<span class="required-argument">required</span> | A PDF URL accessible to the Kite servers or an [asset object](#the-asset-object) identifier that you have received by [uploading an asset](#uploading-an-asset) to Kite.
-The PDF itself should contain 24 pages.
-Each PDF page must have dimensions matching those specified by the chosen photobook template.
-The first and last pages of the PDF form the front and back covers for the photobook respectively.
+inside_pdf | An image URL accessible to the Kite servers or an [asset object](#the-asset-object) identifier that you have received by [uploading an asset](#uploading-an-asset) to Kite.
+This image will be used as the inside block. cover_pdf | An image URL accessible to the Kite servers or an [asset object](#the-asset-object) identifier that you have received by [uploading an asset](#uploading-an-asset) to Kite.
+This image will be used as the front / back cover spread.

 ## Ordering postcards